rngtang/Telephone-Assistant/README.md

 ```

 ### Testing Combined Project
-To test the combined project that uses both Azure and OpenAI together, first make sure a speaker is turned on and plugged into the Raspberry Pi.
+To test the combined project that uses both Azure and the Bot together, first make sure a speaker is turned on and plugged into the Raspberry Pi.
 The microphone should already be attached to the Pi.
 When speaking to ask a question, make sure to hold up the Pi and talk directly into the microphone.

 Once both the speaker and microphone are ready, run the program using the following command: